 However, the promise outran the reality — there was still no way to use bitcoin for much of anything except speculative, risky trading.
 A decline in the stock market in late 2021, and a fall in highly valued growth stocks, carried cryptocurrencies down as well.
 Bitcoin finished 2021 at about $47,300.
 As of Sept.
 21, 2022, bitcoin is selling for $19,468.22.

 The Risk-Off Trade

-Bitcoin’s price has continued to fall through the first half of 2022, as has the stock market.
+Bitcoin’s price fell through the first half of 2022, as did the stock market.
 Investors have turned to assets that perform well in a time of a slowing economy, higher inflation and rising interest rates.

-As cryptocurrency is still widely seen as a risky, speculative asset, this “risk-off” trade brought bitcoin down to below $20,000 in mid June and again in July.
-This represents a loss of over two thirds of the value bitcoin reached at its November 2021 peak of $69,000, with no signs of sustained recovery in sight.
+As cryptocurrency is still widely seen as a risky, speculative asset, this “risk-off” trade brought bitcoin down to below $20,000 in mid June.
+That’s where it sits in September, despite a slight mid-summer rally.
+This represents a loss of over two-thirds of the value bitcoin reached at its November 2021 peak of $69,000, with no signs of sustained recovery in sight.

 Concerns over the high electricity use associated with bitcoin mining and the banning of cryptocurrency transactions by China also weighed on bitcoin’s value.

 Robert Breedlove, CEO of Parallax Digital, might be the most optimistic of all analysts on bitcoin.
 In 2021, Breedlove predicted a price of $12.5 million by 2031, seeing high inflation as the main driver of this run-up.
 With fiat currency losing its value, the thinking goes, some investors may turn to what they perceive as a safer haven in digital money.
 However, it should be noted that Breedlove previously predicted that bitcoin would surpass $300,000 by October 2021 — a month that saw a high price of $65,993.

 Expanding Investment and Payment Use